Isaac Vickery

 What were your first impressions when you came to Lithuania?

-To be honest, I didn’t really have any impressions or expectations.
+To be honest, I didn’t really have any impressions or expectations of Lithuania.
 I wanted to take it at face value.
 There was a culture shock, naturally, and so many things that I hadn’t seen before and only heard so little of.
 Things like century-old cathedrals, churches, castles, forts, and, from the modern history aspect, Soviet-era buildings.
 Lithuanians and Balts don’t particularly enjoy the latter structures, and given the history and the buildings’ bleak design I understand why, yet I found it all quite intriguing and fascinating.
 Being from so far away in the world, it really makes you think what history was like on this side of the globe.

 Also things like the different types of woods, forests and lakes – mind blowing!
 Lithuania is not a big place, and that’s not a bad thing – it’s actually quite a nice, comforting thing.
 You can always travel to and explore “the big places”, it doesn’t mean you have to live there.
 There is possibility and opportunity everywhere, even in places you might not expect.